19hours/sg-statutes/Acts/Penal Code.md

 Explanation4.—The abetment of an offence being an offence, the abetment of such an abetment is also an offence.

-Illustrations
+Illustration

-AinstigatesBto instigateCto murderZ.Baccordingly instigatesCto murderZ, andCcommits that offence in consequence ofB’s instigation.Bis liable to be punished for his offence with the punishment for murder; and as A instigatedBto commit the offenceAis also liable to the same punishment.
+AinstigatesBto instigateCto murderZ.Baccordingly instigatesCto murderZ, andCcommits that offence in consequence ofB’s instigation.Bisliable to be punished for his offence with the punishment for murder; and as A instigatedBto commit the offenceAis also liable to the same punishment.

 Explanation5.—It is not necessary to the commission of the offence of abetment by conspiracy that the abettor should concert the offence with the person who commits it.
 It is sufficient if he engages in the conspiracy in pursuance of which the offence is committed.

-Illustrations
+Illustration

 Aconcerts withBa plan for poisoningZ.
 It is agreed thatAshall administer the poison.Bthen explains the plan toC, mentioning that a third person is to administer the poison, but without mentioningA’s name.Cagrees to procure the poison, and procures and delivers it toBfor the purpose of its being used in the manner explained.Aadministers the poison;Zdies in consequence.
 Here, thoughAandChave not conspired together, yetChas been engaged in the conspiracy in pursuance of whichZhas been murdered.Chas therefore committed the offence defined in this section, and is liable to the punishment for murder.